What to consider before purchasing your new pair of hearing aids?

 Do invisible hearing aids support Bluetooth?

-At the time of writing this article all the invisible IIC and CIC hearing aids are battery-powered and do not support Bluetooth.
+At the time of writing this article, all the invisible IIC hearing aids are battery-powered and do not support Bluetooth.
+However, there are rechargeable invisible CIC hearing aids.
+Please read this article on Oticon Zeal NXT rechargeable CIC with Bluetooth.

 Is it OK to wear hearing aids all day?

-Indeed it is recommended to wear hearing aids all day.
-The reason is for your brain to grasp the loudness and the processed sound of the hearing aids sooner than later.
-Although it is possible to use hearing aids only when watching TV and social gatherings I always encourage patients with hearing loss and in particular the first-time users of hearing aids to use their hearing aids all the time to allow their brain to go faster through the adjustment period.
+Indeed, it is recommended to wear hearing aids all day.
+The reason is for your brain to grasp the loudness and the processed sound of the hearing aids sooner rather than later.
+Although it is possible to use hearing aids only when watching TV and social gatherings, I always encourage patients with hearing loss and in particular, the first-time users of hearing aids, to use their hearing aids all the time to allow their brain to adjust faster through the adjustment period.
+Please see more hints and tips for first-time hearing aid users.

 Can I just buy a hearing aid?

 No matter where you purchase your hearing aids, it is highly recommended to let professional hearing care professionals do the programming for you.
-The choice of the fitting (domes) also makes a huge difference in the acoustics of your ear canal hence your ability is hear speech in noisy environments.
+The choice of the fitting (domes) also makes a huge difference in the acoustics of your ear canal, hence your ability to hear speech in noisy environments.

 Why are hearing aids so expensive?

-For several reasons hearing aids are expensive, some of the reasons are:
+For several reasons, hearing aids are expensive, some of which are:

-• The price often includes a 3, 4 or 5 years warranty and aftercare, so not only do you purchase the product, but comprehensive long-term support and aftercare are included in the scope of your purchase
+The price often includes a 3, 4 or 5-year warranty and aftercare, so not only do you purchase the product, but comprehensive long-term support and aftercare are included in the scope of your purchase

 Why are some hearing aids more expensive than others?